sailpoint-oss/golang-sdk/api_v3/docs/AccessRequestsAPI.md

-## CancelAccessRequest
+## Cancel Access Request

 > map[string]interface{} CancelAccessRequest(ctx).CancelAccessRequest(cancelAccessRequest).Execute()

-Cancel Access Request
+This API endpoint cancels a pending access request.
+An access request can be cancelled only if it has not passed the approval step.
+Any token with ORG_ADMIN authority or token of the user who originally requested the access request is required to cancel it.

 ### Example